truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 Service discovery is a mechanism to automatically detect and add nodes to a network.
 This remove the burdens of user configuration of a cluster.

 To implement a Service Discovery, you need to access GCP resources metadata (configuration data), for GCE or GKE.
-Those metadata are IPs addresses for instances, or VM name, or a label...
+These metadata are IPs addresses for instances, or VM name, or a label...

 When creating a LoadBalancer for a Managed Instance Group, behind the scene, a service discovery is used to handle VM add or removal automatically.
 To do that, the LoadBalancer and the Instance groups use Health Check to check if an instance is still alive.